A Group Of Animals Are Called

 • Improved Foraging Efficiency: Group living can also enhance foraging success.
 Some animals cooperate to hunt prey that would be too difficult to capture alone.
 A pack of wolves, for instance, can bring down large ungulates like elk or moose by working together in a coordinated attack.
 Other animals may benefit from information sharing within the group, learning about new food sources or foraging techniques from their peers.

 • Enhanced Reproductive Success: Group living can provide opportunities for increased reproductive success.
 In some species, individuals may cooperate to raise young, sharing the burden of parental care.
-In others, group living may facilitate mate selection, allowing individuals to choose from a wider range of potential partners.
+In others, group living may help with mate selection, allowing individuals to choose from a wider range of potential partners.
 Colonial nesting birds, such as penguins or seabirds, benefit from the protection and social stimulation of large aggregations.

 Trends and Latest Developments

-Recent trends in animal behavior research are shedding light on the intricate social dynamics within animal groups.
+Recent trends in animal behavior research are shedding light on the layered social dynamics within animal groups.
 Studies focusing on social networks, for instance, reveal how individuals are connected within a group and how information flows through these networks.
 This research has shown that social networks can influence a wide range of behaviors, from foraging success to disease transmission.

 Tips and Expert Advice